vision10/node-win-service/README.md

 var result = await svc.uninstall(skipFileDelete) => Promise;
 ```

-> Note: `uninstall` only removes the OS service and process specific files not the application (file removal can be skipped).
+> Note: `uninstall` only removes the OS service and process specific files not the application itself (also, file removal can be skipped).

 **Events**